Sexual violence case management – District Court

 - Mediated Case Conferencing facilitated by a Case Conference Registrar, requiring discussion between Senior Defence Counsel and Trial Prosecution to narrow issues, settle agreed facts, test the strengths and weakness of respective cases and for the Prosecution to provide a Trial Plan and indications as to sentence, prior to the giving of evidence.

-- Dedicated court resources including Case Managers that provide a first point of contact with the Court for parties to resolve listing and other pre-trial issues, prepare summaries to support the SV List Judges to facilitate matter continuity and progression and to proactively manage delays, and work with stakeholders to ensure the safety of court users.
+- Dedicated court resources including Case Managers that provide a first point of contact with the Court for parties to resolve listing and other pre-trial issues, prepare summaries to support the SV List Judges to facilitate matter progression and proactively manage delays, and to work with stakeholders to ensure the safety of court users.

-- Program governance and oversight provided through Local Operational Working Group (LOWG) meetings in Brisbane and Ipswich made up of SV service providers, judicial and legal stakeholders and representatives of relevant criminal justice agencies to raise, resolve and escalate risks and issues relating to operation of the SVCM Pilot.
+- Stakeholder feedback, input and oversight provided through Local Operational Working Group (LOWG) meetings in Brisbane and Ipswich made up of SV service providers, judicial and legal stakeholders and representatives of relevant criminal justice agencies to raise, resolve and escalate risks and issues relating to operation of the SVCM Pilot.

 Information session